ofirgall/compile-quirks/README.md

 This repo contains some examples to learn how some of the C/C++ compile procedure works.

 ## Usage
-Each example contains README.txt with explanations.
+* Each quirk contains README.txt with explanations.
+* Each quirk relies on the knowledge from the previous one.
+* The quirks are starting from beginner level to advanced.

 ## TODO